My Main Page with Links to My Other

 percent housing subsidy for non-rich families with minor children, delivered

 with a voucher or refundable tax credit.
-They reason that a 30 percent subsidy
+They reason a 30 percent subsidy

 still encourages economizing.
 It avoids the work disincentive that an